 For Refugees In Germany, Hope And Frustration Mark Path Toward Integration

 Disagreements over immigration policy could flare when German Chancellor Angela Merkel visits the White House later this week.
-In just the past two years, more than a million refugees — many of them Syrians — have inundated Germany as Merkel opened Germany's borders.
+In just the past two years, more than 1 million refugees — many of them Syrians — have inundated Germany as Merkel opened Germany's borders.

 President Trump called that policy "catastrophic."
 In fact, integrating refugees into German society has become a challenge for Merkel as she seeks re-election.

-Note: A previous caption misspelled Solomon Yhdego's first name as Soloman.